-There are a handful of people in the world who are there to revolutionise the field of their industry and bring out to an exuberant marvel of spectacle that is there to awe the world.
+There are a handful of people in the world who are there to revolutionize the field of their industry and bring out to an exuberant marvel of spectacle that is there to awe the world.
 Le’ Corbusier born in the laps of Jura Mountains, north-western Switzerland was one such personality who had the vision to come out of the ordinary and shape the architecture like never before.

 Keeping his ideology in mind, today it can be rightfully said that Le’ Corbusier is the pioneer of “Modern Architecture”.